Rianth

 Rianths

-Image from Bernd Helfert
+Image from Arik

-Rianths are humans that have incorporated animal genome.
-They are sometimes divided into those who have taken in the genome of provolves and those who have employed traits from baseline animals.
-Unlike the splices, who have often had a history of domestication and service employment, rianths, like provolves, have more typically had complete autonomy and were not slaves.
-Often divided into distinct clans, clades, and phyles, depending on the type and proportion of genome.
-Rianths are an incredibly diverse group; they include not only recognizable species such as Tiger people, Wolf people, Eagle people, Crow people, Rabbit people, and Tortoise people but also completely new or unrecognizable species, or jumbles that seem to encompass the entire animal kingdom in a single body.
-Although there are countless species, the overall number is quite small; perhaps one hundred trillion "official" rianths, and at least twenty times that many humans with strong rianth aspects to their genome, throughout known space.
-Many can be found on various Utopia Sphere and Caretaker worlds, or in polities with a high percentage of provolves and splices.
+Rianths are often divided into distinct clans, clades, and phyles, depending on the type and proportion of their physical change.
+They are an incredibly diverse group; they include not only recognizable species such as Tiger people, Wolf people, Eagle people, Crow people, Rabbit people, and Tortoise people but also completely new or unrecognizable species, or jumbles that seem to encompass the entire animal kingdom in a single body.
+Although there are countless species, the overall percentage of rianths in the sophont population is quite small, though there are at least twenty times that many humans with strong rianth aspects to their genome, throughout known space.
+Many rianths can be found on various Utopia Sphere and Caretaker worlds, or in polities with a high percentage of provolves and splices.

 Rianth communities and individuals can be found throughout the civilized galaxy.
-There are even a few cases of transapient and po rianths and rianth clades, the so-called "Animal Gods" of Hynera being among the best known, but by no means the only, representatives.
+There are even a few cases of transapient rianths and rianth clades, the so-called "Animal Gods" of Hynera being among the best known, but by no means the only, representatives.

-Rianths are not to be confused with Exotics, nearbaselines who incorporate whatever genome or bodymods are at hand to fashion themselves in extreme forms, usually according to whatever is stylish at the time or in the region, or in keeping with social or peer pressure.
+Rianths are not to be confused with Exotics, a subtype of heteromorph, nearbaselines who incorporate whatever genome or bodymods are at hand to fashion themselves in extreme forms, usually according to whatever is stylish at the time or in the region, or in keeping with social or peer pressure.
 Exotics do not typically form actual clades, but simply change from one form to the next according to whim; only if their forms are heritable and stable, and they pass them on to children and form an ongoing group are they considered rianths.

 Articles